anegg0/gr0wing-hugo/content/posts/2012-07-08-free-and-homeless-the-experiment-part-7.md

   </p>
 </div>

-There&#8217;s more yoga schools than grocery stores in San Marcos.
+There's more yoga schools than grocery stores in San Marcos.

-It&#8217;s a New Age hub.
+It's a New Age hub.

-If you&#8217;re on the edge of a nervous breakdown after two furious months of Meth binge in San Pedro, hop in a boat and go to San Marcos.
-You&#8217;ll get a relief.
+If you're on the edge of a nervous breakdown after two furious months of Meth binge in San Pedro, hop in a boat and go to San Marcos.
+You'll get a relief.
 You might even become an adept of Kabbalah, Astral travelling or Ayurvedic enemas.

-I&#8217;ve always found New Age material funny and quite sympathetic.
+I've always found New Age material funny and quite sympathetic.
 Some will argue that it mixes up everything and that most sects start as New Age movements.
-There&#8217;s probably more positive qualities in the New Age area, I guess, you just don&#8217;t want to be picky about what kind of spiritual mixture it&#8217;s made of, it&#8217;s like sausages.
+There's probably more positive qualities in the New Age area, I guess, you just don't want to be picky about what kind of spiritual mixture it's made of, it's like sausages.

-I won&#8217;t get a chance to engage in a course, for lack of internet connexion, I have to move back to San Pedro :(
+I won't get a chance to engage in a course, for lack of internet connexion, I have to move back to San Pedro :(
 However, the programs offered by local New Age schools look comprehensive, to say the least:

 <div id="attachment_3285" style="width: 650px" class="wp-caption aligncenter">
   <img aria-describedby="caption-attachment-3285" class="size-full wp-image-3285" title="Program-New-Age" src="http://www.gr0wing.com/wp-content/uploads/2012/07/Program-New-Age.jpg" alt="" width="640" height="371" srcset="https://www.gr0wing.com/wp-content/uploads/2012/07/Program-New-Age.jpg 640w, https://www.gr0wing.com/wp-content/uploads/2012/07/Program-New-Age-300x173.jpg 300w, https://www.gr0wing.com/wp-content/uploads/2012/07/Program-New-Age-588x340.jpg 588w" sizes="(max-width: 640px) 100vw, 640px" />

   <p id="caption-attachment-3285" class="wp-caption-text">
     What would you pick?
-I&#8217;d go with &#8220;Shaluha Ka&#8221; although I have no clue what that is
+I'd go with "Shaluha Ka" although I have no clue what that is
   </p>
 </div>

-That was a short stay (a day and a half) but I&#8217;ll keep San Marcos in mind as a sweet haven for peace makers and spiritual seekers and I sincerely hope I can come back.
+That was a short stay (a day and a half) but I'll keep San Marcos in mind as a sweet haven for peace makers and spiritual seekers and I sincerely hope I can come back.

 Stay in touch, will post some more on Latin America next time.

-I&#8217;d be happy to stay in touch with you, if you didn&#8217;t befriend me already:
+I'd be happy to stay in touch with you, if you didn't befriend me already:

 [Friend me on the book of faces][1]